 The Society of Professional Journalists, the Radio-Television News Directors Association and the National Association of Broadcasters have all separately urged the National Football League to reverse a plan to bar local TV cameras from the sidelines of NFL games.

-In a letter to the league, its 32 franchise owners and government officials in NFL cities and states, the SPJ protested the plan to prevent local TV journalists from capturing game-day action for the sidelines.
+In a letter to the league, its 32 franchise owners and government officials in NFL cities and states, the SPJ protested the plan to prevent local TV journalists from capturing game-day action from the sidelines.

 On March 31, NFL team owners voted 32-0 to adopt a policy that they say would protect broadcast rights holders and alleviate congestion from the sidelines.
 The exact terms of that new policy have not been finalized.